-NEST considers the human penchant for investing objects in the material world with emotional resonance – most specifically, the tension (and difference) between the reality of specific objects and what they may signify psychologically or emotionally to people.
+21st Century Nesting Practices considers the human penchant for investing objects in the material world with significance – most specifically, this work explores the tangible reality of specific objects and its relationship to what those objects may signify psychologically or emotionally to people.
+Gaston Bachelard observes that

 “A nest-house is never young. … For not only do we come back to it, but we dream of coming back to it, the way a bird comes back to it, or a lamb to the fold.
 This sign of return marks an infinite number of daydreams, for the reason that human returning takes place in the great rhythm of human life, a rhythm that reaches back across the years and, through the dream, combats all absence.”

 While Bachelard offers some useful insights here, I also find his analysis almost willfully incomplete.
 It dismisses the idea that the association between ‘nest’ and ‘home’ could simultaneously resist and embody longing or absence, through the very object from which the associations come.
 This provoked a several-years-long field of inquiry for me, toward understanding the connections between the actual process of making (and re-making) nests that birds enact, and human resilience.